rgalanakis/hostthedocs/README.rst

 Is Host the Docs secure?
   No. Run it behind a firewall and only give access to people you don't mistrust (ie, only people within your organization, not the general public).
-  It does some basic validation of things like project names and versions, but there are all sorts of holes.
+  It does some basic validation of things like project names and versions to keep you from shooting yourself in the foot, but there are all sorts of holes.

 Is Host the Docs fast?
-  No. It is probably fast enough, though.
+  It depends what you mean by "fast."
+It is probably fast enough.
-  You're probably lucky if you have more than a couple concurrent users reading your docs, anyway.
+  You're lucky if you have more than a couple concurrent users reading your docs, so using Flask or gevent to serve static content should not be an issue.
+  And if you need it faster, set it up with a proper webserver.

 Is there cross-project search?
   No. This just hosts static HTML right now.